Solving Systems of Equations of Raising-to-Powers Type: Abelian Varieties

-We will use $+$ and $-$ to denote the operations on the Lie algebra, while $\oplus$ and $\ominus$ will denote the operations on both $A$ and the tangent bundle $TA$ (it will be clear from context which one we'll be referring to.)
+We will use $+$ and $-$ to denote the operations on the Lie algebra, while $\oplus$ and $\ominus$ will denote the operations on both $A$ and the tangent bundle $TA$ (it will be clear from context which one we will be referring to.)